neumino/neumino.github.io/movies.md

-### Trick
+### Street Flow
-*Released on 2019-10-18, vote average 4*
+*Released on 2019-10-12, vote average 7.2*

-A detective tries to track down a masked killer who reappears every Halloween to wreak bloody havoc.
+Noumouké, from the suburb of Paris, is about to decide which brother&#39;s foot steps to follow - the lawyer student Soulaymaan or the gangster Demba.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DSi6U2j3V2U?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Ui9woY0lHKA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>